sapcc/go-makefile-maker/README.md

 name matches a pattern in this list.
 [More info][ref-onpushpull] and [filter pattern cheat sheet][ref-pattern-cheat-sheet].
 This option is not defined by default.

+**Note**: `ignorePaths` does not apply to CodeQL workflow, it is exempt from this global setting because a workflow's `paths-ignore` option can prevent Code Scanning annotating new alerts in your pull requests.

 #### `githubWorkflow.ci`

 This workflow: